 * experience of regular dance teaching over three years (this is approximately 1,800 hours in total based on an average of 20 hours per week over 30 weeks per year);

-* the Intermediate examination in the relevant genre (only Intermediate examinations from the ISTD, or other recognised dance awarding bodies (BBO – British Ballet Organization, BTDA – British Theatre Dance Association, RAD – Royal Academy of Dance) will be accepted).
+* the Intermediate examination in the relevant genre (only Intermediate examinations from the ISTD, or other recognised dance awarding bodies (BBO – British Ballet Organization, BTDA – British Theatre Dance Association, RAD – Royal Academy of Dance or the IDTA – International Dance Teachers Association since January 2013) will be accepted.

 * and hold one of the following qualifications: